 What are some common uses of the procedure?

 Four types of renal imaging help determine whether the kidneys are working normally or abnormally.

 - Renal cortical scintigraphy detects the amount of functioning renal cortical tissue through images taken with a gamma camera approximately two hours after radiopharmaceutical injection.

 - Renal perfusion and functional imaging examines blood flow to the kidneys and identifies potential narrowing of the renal arteries.
+It can also examine whether a renal mass is a focus of benign tissue or a space occupying lesion, such as a cyst or neoplasm.
 Through a series of images taken over 20 to 30 minutes immediately after radiopharmaceutical injection, it also helps determine how well the kidneys are working.

-- Diuretic renal scintigraphy detects kidney blockages or obstruction of urine flow through images taken before and after the introduction of a diuretic to move urine through the kidneys.
+- Diuretic renal scintigraphy detects kidney blockages or obstruction of urine flow through images taken before and after the introduction of a diuretic, which is used to move urine through the kidneys.

 - ACE-inhibitor renal scintigraphy helps determine if the cause of a patient's high blood pressure is coming from the kidneys, due to narrowing of the renal artery or arteries, by comparing kidney images before and after taking a blood pressure medication called an "ACE-inhibitor."

 These procedures can be valuable for identifying kidney failure and/or transplant-related complications, as well as discovering kidney-related injuries.